BCN3D/BCN3DSigma-Profile-Generator/README.md

 # BCN3DSigma-Profile-Generator
 Profile Generator for Simplify3D & Cura slicing softwares.
 Specifically designed for the BCN3D Sigma.

-The python script is capable of generating profiles according to nozzle sizes, materials and qualities defined in *Profiles Data* folder.
+The python script is capable of generating profiles according to hotends, filaments and qualities defined in *Profiles Data* folder.

 *Note this is an early version of the script.
 Although profiles are precisely calculated there may be some combinations where quality can still be improved.*

 ## Requirements

 - Python 2.7 installed.
-- *Profiles Data* folder with at least one Nozzle size, one filament and one quality preset.
-The included one comes with all Nozzle sizes, materials and qualities we have tested.
+- *Profiles Data* folder with at least one hotend, one filament and one quality preset.
+The included one comes with all hotends, filaments and qualities we have tested.

 ## Usage